arghyawning/cookieshell/README.md

 - If I have a command like `warp .. xyz` where `warp ..` is valid but `warp xyz` isn't, then we will just warp to `..` and then display the error message for the second part.
 Note that since half of the command was executed, we will include the entire command in `pastevents`.
 - Maximum number of arguments in a command is 100.
 - The maximum length of an argument is 4096.
-- There can't be more than 250 background processes running at a time.
+- There can't be more than 250 background processes at a time